At a glance

 Group dating is good practice for exercising good judgment.
 It can also help kids stay safe and make better decisions.
 For instance, kids who don’t want to be alone with their date can ask a friend to stay close by or help come up with an excuse to leave.

 5. Set dating rules and stick with them.

-One rule might be introducing you to the person your teens plans to hang out with before being allowed to go.
-Your teen can bring that person to your home alone, or with a group of other kids.
+One rule might be introducing you to the person your teen plans to hang out with before being allowed to go.
+Your teen can bring that person to your home alone or with a group of other kids.
 Another rule might be that your teen has to let you know where they are going to be hanging out, and to tell you if they change location.

 That doesn’t mean curfew should be negotiable, however.
-And if being late becomes a habit, there need to be consequences.
+And if being late becomes a habit, there needs to be consequences.